 - Special boarding schools providing care and education for children with sensory and locomotor disabilities.

-The Reform of the Residential Childcare System 2007–2012 aimed to reduce the number of children in boarding schools and to integrate them progressively in regular education.
-As highlighted in the Education Sector Plan 2014-2020, integration barriers persist due to the shortages in teachers trained to work with children with special educational needs, inadequate infrastructure and educational materials.
+The 2007–12 Reform of the Residential Childcare System aimed to reduce the number of children in boarding schools and to integrate them progressively into regular education.
+As highlighted in the 2014–20 education sector plan, integration barriers persist due to shortages in teachers trained to work with children with special education needs, as well as inadequate infrastructure and educational materials.

 Early identification, screening and assessment

-The 1994 Constitution of the Republic of Moldova, as amended in 2016, enshrines the right to access to free education through the “compulsory comprehensive public-school system” (art.35.1).
-The right to choose an appropriate education lies with the parents (art.
+The 1994 Constitution of the Republic of Moldova, as amended in 2016, enshrines the right to access to free education through the ‘compulsory comprehensive public-school system’ (Art.
+35.1).
+The right to choose an appropriate education lies with the parents (Art.
 35.9).
-It also contains a non-discrimination provision on the grounds of “race, nationality, ethnic origin, language, religion, sex, opinion, political affiliation, property or social origin.” (art.
+The Constitution also contains a non-discrimination provision on the grounds of ‘race, nationality, ethnic origin, language, religion, sex, opinion, political affiliation, property or social origin’ (Art.
 16.2).
-The 2012 Education Code explicitly regulates inclusive education and establishes education for children with special educational needs, such as people with learning difficulties, communication and interaction, sensory, physical, emotional, behavioral, and social difficulties, as integral part of the education system.
+The 2012 Education Code explicitly regulates inclusive education and establishes education for children with special educational needs, such as people with learning, communication and interaction, sensory, physical, emotional, behavioural and social difficulties, as an integral part of the education system.

-Within this legal framework, the Education Strategy 2014-2020 aims to establish a system of education that is accessible to all by promoting and ensuring inclusive education at all educational levels.
-In particular, the Strategy intends to promote the role of inclusive education at the level of families, communities, and educational institutions in ensuring equal opportunities for quality education for all children, provide the necessary psycho-pedagogical assistance for children with special educational needs and encourage infrastructure and learning materials for inclusive quality education.
+Within this legal framework, the 2014–20 education strategy aims to establish a system of education that is accessible to all by promoting and ensuring inclusive education at all educational levels.
+In particular, the Strategy intends to promote the role of inclusive education at the level of families, communities and educational institutions in ensuring equal opportunities for quality education for all children, provide the necessary psycho-pedagogical assistance for children with special education needs, and encourage infrastructure and learning materials for quality inclusive education.

-The Inclusive Education Development Programme in the Republic of Moldova for 2011-2020 outlines the strategic framework for the promotion of inclusive education at the national level.
-The Programme endorses the concept of inclusive education as equal opportunities for all, regardless of their cultural, social, ethnic, religious and economic affiliation, or their abilities, and their intellectual or physical abilities.
-The Action Plan for the years 2015-2017 for the implementation of the Inclusive Education Development Program aims to operationalize the Programme’s objectives by, among others, strengthening institutional capacities at all education levels.
+The 2011–20 Inclusive Education Development Programme outlines the strategic framework for the promotion of inclusive education at the national level.
+The Programme endorses the concept of inclusive education as providing equal opportunities for all, regardless of their cultural, social, ethnic, religious or economic affiliation, or their intellectual or physical abilities.
+The 2015–17 Action Plan for the Implementation of the Inclusive Education Development Programme aimed to operationalize the programme’s objectives by, among other measures, strengthening institutional capacities at all education levels.

-Regarding the protection of persons with disabilities, the 1994 Constitution of the Republic of Moldova recognizes they have the right to benefit from a special form of protection and mandates the state to ensure the conditions for, among others, their education, training and integration (art.
+Regarding the protection of persons with disabilities, the 1994 Constitution of the Republic of Moldova recognizes they have the right to a special form of protection and mandates the state to ensure the conditions for, among other things, their education, training and integration (Art.
 51.1).

-In the social sector, the 2012 Law on the Social Inclusion of Persons with Disabilities lays down the right of persons with disabilities to equal access to social services, including education.
-The National Strategy and the Action Plan for the reform of the residential childcare system for 2007-2012, with support and technical assistance from UNICEF, initiated the process of assessment and family reintegration of children in regular educational institutions.
+In the social sector, the 2012 Law on the Social Inclusion of Persons with Disabilities establishes the right of persons with disabilities to equal access to social services, including education.
+The 2007–12 National Strategy and Action Plan for the Reform of the Residential Childcare System, with support and technical assistance from UNICEF, initiated the process of assessment and family reintegration of children in regular educational institutions.

-The 2006 Law on Ensuring Equal Opportunities for Women and Men reaffirms gender equality as a key principle and contains provisions for the elimination of forms of discrimination based on sex, followed by the National Plan for Promotion of Equality between Women and Men 2006-2009.
-Within this framework, the National Strategy on Gender Equality 2009-2015 aimed to introduce the gender dimension into educational policies and strategies, in the general education curriculum and in training programmes for practitioners.
-It further intends to develop and implement educational programs and methodologies in order to form a responsible behaviour among children and the youth.
+The 2006 Law on Ensuring Equal Opportunities for Women and Men reaffirms gender equality as a key principle and contains provisions for the elimination of forms of discrimination based on sex; it was followed by the 2006–09 National Plan for Promotion of Equality Between Women and Men.
+Following up on the 2009–15 National Strategy on Gender Equality, Moldova approved the 2017–21 National Strategy on Ensuring Equality Between Women and Men, which aims to mainstream gender in a wide range of policy areas, including education.
+In particular, it intends to integrate gender dimensions in teacher education and to include gender aspects in career counselling to overcome gendered professional roles.

 Ethnic and linguistic groups

-Specific programmes have been introduced to promote education of Roma children, for example, the Sunday schools activity.
-The History and Culture of Roma People school subject was introduced in schools in areas populated by Roma.
-Furthermore, Roma children from socially vulnerable families are provided with free textbooks and teaching materials, while free meals are provided to all pupils in grades I-IV.
+Specific programmes have been introduced to promote education of Roma children.
+A subject in History and Culture of Roma People was introduced in schools in areas populated by Roma.
+Furthermore, Roma children from socially vulnerable families are provided with free textbooks and teaching materials, while free meals are provided to all pupils in grades 1–4.

 Coordination across government levels